vanshtanwarr/GeeksterWorkVansh/README.md

 # GeeksterWorkVansh
+Hello all Vansh Tanwar this side, Here I'll be uploading the tasks given by Geekster through there sessions.
 All these task's solution is in wt.pdf, Tasks for Wt-1 :

 1. Initialize an empty repository in your local machine.